Career Definition for an Animal Breeder

 Employment and Salary Outlook

 Earnings vary widely due to the spectrum of activities represented by the job title.
 Even within the small and domestic animal breeding category, the earning potential depends on the type of animal bred and whether or not that breeder has produced any verifiable champions.
-However, the BLS reported that animal breeders earned an average annual salary of $44,650 in May 2015.
-States with the highest number of professional animal breeders in the same year included Kentucky, Texas and California, per the BLS.
+However, the BLS reported that animal breeders earned an average annual salary of $43,080 in May 2018.
+States with the highest number of professional animal breeders in the same year included Wisconsin, California and New York per the BLS.